Why Banks Need Flexible Infrastructure?

 The basic premise of immutability–Servers cannot be patched or modified, and every server is rebuilt.
 This entails the complete rebuilt of the entire OS and application stack for every fix or upgrade.
 DevOps teams implement immutable servers by baking entire server and software configuration into one reference server and use it to rebuild servers, whenever it is required.

-The high-level steps of creating immutable servers are very similar to IaC.
+The high-level steps of creating immutable servers are very similar to infrastructure as code.
 Just like in mutable servers, it starts from creating a reference server image–including baselines OS and other installed packages.
-The IaC tools such as Chef or Jenkins are used to configure the server with the right security codes to bring it to a state required for hosting code.
-For incremental fix and upgrades, create a new server image from the reference server using IaC tools and run prescribed, automated tests to test the new server image.
+The infrastructure as code tools such as Chef or Jenkins are used to configure the server with the right security codes to bring it to a state required for hosting code.
+For incremental fix and upgrades, create a new server image from the reference server using infrastructure as code tools and run prescribed, automated tests to test the new server image.
 Once the new server image passes all the tests, use it to deploy code to the production.
 Once the new production server is live, destroy the previous server.
-Using IaC the benefits of security as code, automation and repeatability are already passed on to the Immutable Servers for better DevSecOps.
+Using infrastructure as code the benefits of security as code, automation and repeatability are already passed on to the Immutable Servers for better DevSecOps.
 Packer is one such tool used as a compilation too to launch a server, run Chef, and turn it into an image.

 Ease of testing–Immutable Servers are easy to test and provide accurate test results because with a pre-built server everything is already been baked into it and there are smaller chances of immediate deviation.
 But later down the months or even days, developers have to change the server and rebuilt it.
 As Mitchell Hashimoto – CEO of HashiCorp, said in one of his interview, Immutable Infrastructure is to configuration management what a compiled application is to source code.